 SPEs are regularly required to report information to the CMVM, including, when applicable, monthly information on the underlying receivables portfolio.
-Accordingly, the servicing agreements should contractually require the servicers to provide monthly servicing reports, in addition to the quarterly or semiannual reports that serve as a basis for the investor report from the transaction manager, seeing as the interest payment dates do not tend to be monthly.
-As far as is known, CMVM is finalising a review process of its current regulation on securitisation, which may entail changes to the reporting requirements.
+Accordingly, the servicing agreements should contractually require the servicers to provide monthly servicing reports, in addition to the quarterly or semi-annual reports that serve as a basis for the investor report from the transaction manager, seeing as the interest payment dates do not tend to be monthly.

-These reporting requirements are set out under Article 7 of the Securitisation Regulation, which is commonly applied across the EU.
+The most relevant reporting requirements are set out under Article 7 of the Securitisation Regulation, which is commonly applied across the EU.
 According to Article 7(2) of the Securitisation Regulation, the mechanisms for disclosure depend on the type of transaction:

-- for public transactions (ie, where a prospectus is required to be published under the Prospectus Directive), disclosure must be through a regulated securitisation repository or (where none exists) on a website meeting certain prescribed standards; - for private transactions, disclosure may be done through a repository but can also be done privately.
+- for public transactions (ie, where a prospectus is required to be published under the Prospectus Directive), disclosure must be through a regulated securitisation repository; and - for private transactions, disclosure may be done through a repository but can also be done privately.